isomerpages/mse-zerowaste/_zero-waste/09-chapter7.md

-A dialogue was held with NGOs, youths and other partners in February 2019 to seek their views on MEWR’s zero waste plans and to explore collaborations.
+A dialogue was held with NGOs, youths and other partners in February 2019 to seek their views on MSE’s zero waste plans and to explore collaborations.